-Books for Year 4 – picked by highly qualified and experienced librarians and teachers, all the recommended reads for 8-9-year-olds in our Year 4 list have been carefully road-tested in schools across the country.
-Browse hilarious stories, adventures, mysteries, terrifying tales, stories to fire the imagination and engaging narrative non-fiction in our experts’ selection of 45 books.
-We’ve selected a diverse range of titles for our Year 4 reading list to appeal to children of all reading abilities, with contemporary and classic children’s stories and engaging short-chapter books for whole-class reading.
-This list of books is reviewed termly and includes titles by S.F Said, Malorie Blackman, Morris Gleitzman, Cressida Cowell, Tola Okogwu, Gillian Cross, Jenny McLachlan, Kate Wilkinson, Matt Cherry, Roald Dahl and more.
+Year 4 reading list – our selection of great new and classic titles for 8-9-year-olds in Year 4 has been thoroughly road-tested in schools across the country by highly qualified and experienced librarians and teachers.
+In our experts’ selection of 45 novels, you can find hilarious stories, adventures, mysteries, terrifying tales, imaginative stories, and captivating narrative nonfiction.
+We’ve chosen a diverse range of titles for our Year 4 reading list that will appeal to children of all reading abilities, featuring modern and classic children’s stories as well as entertaining short-chapter books for whole-class reading.
+This list of Year 4 books is reviewed termly and includes titles by S.F Said, Michael Rosen, Malorie Blackman, Morris Gleitzman, Crewssida Cowell, Tola Okogwu, Gillian Cross, Jenny McLachlan, Kate Wilkinson, Matt Cherry, Roald Dahl and more.

 Books for Year 4 – our recommendations